exercism/python/concepts/sets/about.md

 Sets have methods that generally mimic [mathematical set operations][mathematical-sets].
 Most (_not all_) of these methods have an [operator][operator] equivalent.
-Methods generally take any `iterable` as an argument, while operators require that both sides of the operation are `sets` or `frozensets`.
+Methods generally take any `iterable` as an argument, while operators require that both sides of the operation are `set`s or `frozenset`s.

 ### Membership Testing Between Sets